synkathairo/flan-t5-large-gradio/README.md

 Install the dependencies: gradio, transformers, sentencepiece

+Recommended to install: safetensors

 Optionally also install: accelerate

 Run with: `python flan-t5-large-gradio.py`

-Optionally run with: `accelerate launch flan-t5-large-gradio.py`
+Optionally run with: `accelerate launch flan-t5-large-gradio.py` (this may or may not speed up your execution)

 ## To use other size models